GiftXXVI/DSA_Show_Me_The_DS/README.md

 The process of building a Huffman Tree from the input string and generating its binary code has been shown to have 2 O(n) steps, 1 O(1) step and 1 O(n*d) step.
 Of these algebraic terms; n*d < n^2 and is the fastest growing term as input size increases.
 For a full binary tree, d can be n/2.
 Therefore, estimating n*d or n*n/2 to n^2, the function has a complexity of O(n^2).

 ### 2. Decode
+The decode function takes in the encoded binary string and the Huffman tree created during the encoding process as its inputs.

+The rest of the function iterates through each bit of the binary string.
+If the current bit is a 0, the agorithm advances to the left child of the current node while if the current bit is 1, it advances to the right child.

+If it lands at a leaf node, it appends the character in the node and points back to the root to repeat the process and identify the next character.

+This function is O(n) where n is the length of the input binary string.
+(The operation of advancing the node pointer in the Huffman Tree is an O(1) operation, therefore it is ingored in the analysis.)

 ## 4. Active Directory
 Uses recursion to search for user inside a group and all its subgroups and recursively inside subgroups to the lowest level.